 Tip: If you start skimming and are no longer memorizing and understanding the Trailhead you are on, take notes on the information that you aren’t absorbing.
 Log into Trailhead and find more trail mixes about what you are not retaining.

 Every certification has a link to an exam guide and at least one trail mix.
-Trail mixes are custom groups of trailheads from your favourite trails, modules, projects and super badges.
+Trail mixes are custom groups of trailheads from your favorite trails, modules, projects, and super badges.
 Trail mixes are a great way to learn and feel accomplished.